 An Oto Melara 76mm lightweight naval gun, developed by Italian Oto Melara, is installed on the bow.
 With a rate of fire of 120 rounds a minute, it is designed to provide defence against shore-based targets.

 Two dual-feed MSI 30mm guns, fitted on both port and starboard mounts, offer protection against light targets.
 The OPV is also armed with general-purpose machine guns.

 The second patrol vessel in the class can be equipped with a RGM-84 Harpoon anti-ship missile.

 HTMS Krabi navigation and communication

-HTMS Krabi is integrated with a variety of sensors developed by Thales, such as Lirod Mk2 fire control radar, Variant surveillance radar, FIT 10 Voice Terminal, Tacticos combat management system (CMS), FOCON IP communication system, MOC mk3 consoles, TSB 2520 IFF interrogator and combined interrogator transponder (CIT), and integrated communication system.
+HTMS Krabi is integrated with a variety of sensors developed by Thales, such as Lirod Mk2 fire control radar, Variant surveillance radar, FIT 10 Voice Terminal, Tacticos combat management system (CMS), FOCON IP communication system, MOC mk3 consoles, TSB 2520 IFF interrogator and combined interrogator transponder (CIT), as well as an integrated communication system.

 Krabi propulsion and performance

-Two MAN 16v 28/33D diesel engines, each developing an installed power of roughly 9,700hp at 1,000rpm, allow the vessel to sail at a maximum speed of 23kt.
-The OPV can operate up to a range of 7,800nm, when sailing at 12kt.
+Two MAN 16v 28/33D diesel engines, each developing an installed power of roughly 9,700hp at 1,000rpm, allow the vessel to sail at a maximum speed of 23k.
+The OPV can operate up to a range of 7,800nmi when sailing at 12k.

-Two controllable-pitch propellers are fitted aboard that provide better efficiency and high-manoeuvrability.
+Two controllable-pitch propellers are fitted, which provide better efficiency and high manoeuvrability.